nopnop2002/esp-idf-mqtt-camera/README.md

 ```

-# Save picture using node.js
+# Save pictures using node.js
-You can use saveFile.js to save picture.
+You can use saveFile.js to save pictures.
 Change the following according to your environment.

 ```